Meet Our Elementary Staff

 Elementary Principal, Grades 4–5

 Suzanne McCarty received her teaching credential from Concordia University in 1998 and then went on to acquire her master's degree in education with a specialty in reading from National University.
 She began teaching in the classroom with a primary focus in fourth grade.
-Suzanne then began teaching with California Virtual Academy during the 2004–2005 school year.
-She has worked as a K–8 teacher, regional lead teacher, and is now serving in her seventh year as an elementary principal.
+Suzanne then began teaching with CAVA during the 2004–2005 school year.
+She has worked as a K–8 teacher, regional lead teacher and is now serving in her seventh year as an elementary principal.